ghc/ghc/docs/users_guide/exts/instances.rst

 .. _instance-rules:
 .. _instance-termination:
-.. _undecidable-instances:

 Instance termination rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. extension:: UndecidableInstances
-    :shortdesc: Enable undecidable instances.

-    :since: 6.8.1

-    Permit definition of instances which may lead to type-checker non-termination.

 Regardless of :extension:`FlexibleInstances` and :extension:`FlexibleContexts`,
 instance declarations must conform to some rules that ensure that